pbnjeff89/blackjack-js/README.md

 index.html
 ============

 This was the front page of my website.
-It might be up at http://jeffdamasco.bol.ucla.edu/.
+It's still up, but it's a dreadful, almost 90s-looking site that I'd rather not share.
+It hurts the eyes too much in comparison to the nice Bootstrap websites of today.
 Near the bottom of the body, there are HTML tags for the blackjack game.

 ============